 - The barrier to entry for adopting IoT should not be cost.
 No manufacturer should be priced out of innovation.

 - Hardware and software are symbiotic.
-Building a more complete, better product will require embracing a dialogue between hardware and software from the start.
+Building a better, more complete product will require embracing a dialogue between hardware and software from the start.

 - Hardware is a vessel for carrying our vision of IoT from the lab to the shop floor.
 It’s a way of multiplying the value of our core software offering.

-- For IoT to work i n the real world, it has to be self-serve.
-You don’t want to call a systems integrator every time you use your Roomba in new a room or make an adjustment to you smart thermostat.
+- For IoT to work in the real world, it has to be self-serve.
+You don’t want to call a systems integrator every time you use your Roomba in new a room or make an adjustment to your smart thermostat.
 Why should factory life be any different?